 The easiest way to do this?
 You can create a dedicated team from within the existing SharePoint team site.

 - Navigate to the home page of the existing SharePoint team site.
-Make sure the site is set to private if it isn't already (this allows an Office 365 Group to be assigned to it).
+Make sure the site is set to private if it isn’t already (this allows a Microsoft 365 group to be assigned to it).

 - You should see a Microsoft Teams icon in the bottom left corner of the screen.
 Click on Create a team.